domarp-j/gitpitch-intermittent-test-failures/PITCHME.md

 ### 2) Vague Assertions

-- Never expect the return value of an ActiveRecord query to return correction in some assumed order
+- Never expect the return value of an ActiveRecord query to return in some assumed order

 ---?code=code/assertion_bad.rb&lang=ruby

----?code=code/assertion-good.rb&lang=ruby
+---?code=code/assertion_good.rb&lang=ruby

 @[5](Check the count)
 @[6-7](Check for included values)